 Applicants answering affirmatively to questions about felony or misdemeanor charges on the application may be required to submit a non-refundable \$40 check or money order in order for SMC officials to conduct a criminal background check.
 The applicant may also be asked to provide written statements which will provide SMC officials with additional details of the nature of the offense(s).
 Interviews with college administrators may be scheduled in an effort to determine if the applicant should be granted admittance, receive deferred admittance, or be denied admission.
 A committee at SMC will make that determination.
 All information gathered will be kept on file and will be handled in a confidential manner.
 However, it should be noted that SMC reserves the right to notify the administration, faculty, and/or staff of the college, on a need-to-know basis, of the student's name and criminal and rehabilitative history.
-Please direct any questions you may have to the Director of Campus Security and Conduct.
+Please direct any questions you may have to the Director of Campus Security and Conduct, David C. Briegel Building, Room 2104, 58900 Cherry Grove Rd., Dowagiac, MI 49047, 269-782-1321, lparrish@swmich.edu.